jjyoonki/ALGOSPOT/README.md

-# ALGOSPOT
-This is the project for excercise.
+# This is the project for excercise.